 While you're setting up automatic savings transfers, schedule automatic payments for your bills.
 This can help you avoid any late fees, which can you a lot of money on late fees and protect your credit rating.
 Late payments can ding your credit score in a major way, which could result in higher interest rates when you borrow.
 Paying your bills on time and keeping your score in good shape can yield additional savings if you're eligible for the best rates on loans or credit cards.

 If you're spending money, why not get some of it back?
-Using a rewards checking account or rewards credit card, or signing up for loyalty programs offered by your favorite restaurants and retailers is an easy way to save more money.
+Using rewards checking account or rewards credit card, or signing up for loyalty programs offered by your favorite restaurants and retailers is an easy way to save more money.

 While your credit card can put cash rewards in your pocket, it could also lead you into debt which is the last thing you want when you're trying to save.
 As you master how to save money fast, consider temporarily switching to cash-only if you're worried about being able to control credit card spending.

-6. Round up your transactions
+6. Round up Your Transactions

 In addition to automatic savings transfers, you can give your savings another boost by rounding up your purchases.
 If you spend $25.73 at the movies, for example, round it up to $26 in your checkbook and send the other $0.27 to your savings account.
-You could increase the round up amount to the next $5 or $10 mark if you're more ambitious and really want to gain some traction with your savings quickly.
+You could increase the roundup amount to the next $5 or $10 mark if you're more ambitious and really want to gain some traction with your savings quickly.
 For example, instead of rounding to $26, you could round to $30 and save $4.26.

 When it comes to budgeting, it's often the little things that do us in.
 To carve out more savings fast, consider ditching one smaller monthly expense, such as that $10 subscription to the newspaper you don't read or the $8 you spend at the car wash every other week.
 Then, park that money in your savings account.
-Chances are, you own't even miss not spending that money and you'll be surprised at how much of a difference it can make to your savings long-term.
+Chances are, you won't even miss not spending that money and you'll be surprised at how much of a difference it can make to your savings long-term.

-8. Negotiate your bills
+8. Negotiate Your Bills

-While some of your bills, such as your rent or mortgage payment, may be non-negotiable, you may have some wiggle room with others.
+While some of your bills, such as your rent or mortgage payment, can be non-negotiable, you may have some wiggle room with others.
 For example, you might be able to find a better deal on your car insurance or your cell phone service.
 Doing some comparison shopping to find better rates can be a little time-consuming but it can be time well spent if it helps you to save more money each month.

-9. Transfer a balance
+9. Transfer a Balance

-Paying off your credit card balances can instantly improve your ability to save if you're no longer making payments to debt each month, but that's not always practical.
-Getting a lower rate on your balances can help you pay the debt off faster, while saving money on interest.
+Paying off your credit card balances can instantly improve your ability to save if you're no longer making payments to the debt each month, but that's not always practical.
+Getting a lower rate on your balances can help you pay the debt off faster while saving money on interest.
 Look around for 0 percent introductory APR balance transfer offers to make your debt more affordable.
 And to save even more money, aim for one that doesn't come with a stiff balance transfer fee.